rnc-archive/react-native-statusbar/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 # Development is on hold
-This project is not acteivly supported because of [this issue](https://github.com/react-native-community/react-native-statusbar/issues/28).
+This project is not actively supported because of [this issue](https://github.com/react-native-community/react-native-statusbar/issues/28).
 (Current state of events is that the StatusBar stays in the core for now.
-We're not sure for how long though.(
+We're not sure for how long though.)

 ## Getting started